BIN number explained

 The Issuer Identification Number

-The remaining five to seven digits constitutes the IIN, which identifies the specific bank or institution responsible for issuing the card.
-However, while the MII is its own unique number, it is technically part of the IIN, which is frequently used interchangeably with BIN.
+The remaining five to seven digits constitute the IIN, which identifies the specific bank or institution responsible for issuing the card.
+However, while the MII is its own unique number, it is technically part of the IIN, which is frequently used interchangeably with the BIN.

 The remainder of the PAN makes up the individual account number, which identifies the specific account that the card is tied to.